Repairing a Broken World: The Jewish Concept of Tikkun Olam

 The obligation to give back to society and to help those in need is a core value taught in most Jewish homes around the world.
 My Jewish friends are some of the kindest and most giving people I know.
 They are enthusiastic to donate their time, energy, and resources to a good cause.
 In fact, over half of the most generous philanthropists in the United States last year were Jewish people.

-Though bringing healing to the world is a beautiful thing, there is a critical point we cannot overlook: We ourselves are broken and in need of repair.
+Though bringing healing to the world is a beautiful thing, there is a critical point we cannot overlook: We ourselves are also broken and in need of repair.

 Can Broken People Fix the World?